Sara Eberhard

 After about three years, the Eberhards were transferred to Tegucigalpa Bible Institute.
 Sara and Mel both taught classes and Mel worked on various agricultural projects.
 They were once again able to be part of a local congregation.

-Mel and Sara retired in 1989, and Sara now lives in Findlay, Ohio.
-She worked as a church secretary for 13 years.
+Mel and Sara retired in 1989 and lived in Findlay, Ohio, where Sara worked as a church secretary for 13 years.
+They enjoyed the times when their six children and 15 grandchildren came home and they could all be together again.
 Before his health limited some activities, Mel was very active, playing tennis and doing yard work.
-Mel passed away on January 3, 2012.
-Sara enjoys the times when their six children and 15 grandchildren come home and they can all be together again.
+Mel passed away on January 3, 2012, and Sara followed him on July 15, 2024.
+They are now in the presence of the Lord they served faithfully for so many years.